Introduction

 April, May and June are great months for a holiday in Eryri | Snowdonia and North Wales.

-There is usually less rain (although we cannot guarantee dry days!) and places are a little bit quieter than the busier summer months.
+There is usually less rain (although we cannot guarantee dry days!) and places are a little bit quieter in the spring than during the busier summer months.

 July and August are popular months to visit although - we hate to say it - the weather is sometimes not as good!